SVirat/Sales-Tax-Calculator/README.md

 Sales Taxes: 240.00
 Total: 1,845.00
 ```

+This is because tax of one box of iPhones is 120, so price on the receipt is 800 + 120 = 920.
+As there are 2 boxes, overall sales tax becomes 240.
+Sales tax of bag of chocolate is 0, so that does not contribute to the tax.

 ## Running the Implementation
 1. Download the files in this repository and look at the input files (in the input folder).